Njorogetracy/managey/README.md

 - Favicon - to provide the code & image for the icon in the tab bar.
 - Balsamiq Wireframe - to create Wireframes for the site layout.
 - Cloudinary - used to host static and media files
-- ElephantSQL - used to host postgres database used in proje
+- ElephantSQL - used to host postgres database used in the project
+- Figma - Used to brainstorm the prooject ideas

 # Front-End
 ## React